statechannels/go-nitro/nitro-protocol/readme.md

 Nitro Protocol
 </h1>

-Smart contracts that implement nitro protocol for state channel networks on ethereum.
+Smart contracts which implement nitro protocol for state channel networks on ethereum.
 Includes javascript and typescript support.

 There is an accompanying documentation [website](https://protocol.statechannels.org/).